AdhemarDeSenneville/LatentPlay/README.md

 ![](./fig/training_spect.png)

 ### Run the VST
-Put the output file from the run in the models folder Put your dataset in the Dataset folder
+Put the training data output file from the run in the models folder MODEL_PATH = ...
+Put your dataset in the dataset folder
+DATASET_PATH = ...

+run the application
 ```
-python run GUI/main.py
+python GUI/main.py
 ```